Courtesy of Found

 Always remember to seek, search and consume what’s insightful, what’s inspiring, and what’s illuminating.

 By doing so, you’ll be able to break free from a narrow world of worthless gossips, bad news and scandalous happenings.
-By doing so, you will expand your vistas, broaden your horizons, and drink more richly from the wellsprings of wisdom from the world.
+You will also expand your vistas, broaden your horizons, and drink more richly from the wellsprings of wisdom from the world.

 Go ahead and do it today.
 Escape from the tyranny of digging ever deeper into the same old digital debris.